michaelfester/docs/docs/reference/integrations/openai.md

     - Send a message to a bot
     - Suggest a color
     - Suggest an emoji
-    - Summarize text
+    - Summarize text " /%}

-    These tasks output text.
-“Suggest a Color” and “Suggest an Emoji” output a color in HEX format and an emoji (which are also forms of text).

-- Is there a cost associated with using the OpenAI integration with Glide?

-    Refer to [Glide’s pricing](https://www.glideapps.com/pricing) to confirm your plan gives you access to the OpenAI integration.
-Refer to [OpenAI’s pricing](https://openai.com/pricing) for the cost associated with using your OpenAI API key.
+{% faq question="Is there a cost associated with using the OpenAI integration with Glide?" answer="Refer to [Glide’s pricing](https://www.glideapps.com/pricing) to confirm your plan gives you access to the OpenAI integration.
+Refer to [OpenAI’s pricing](https://openai.com/pricing) for the cost associated with using your OpenAI API key " /%}

-- What are OpenAI’s API data usage policies?
-These might include how API data is used by OpenAI, where API data is stored, if data is encrypted, if data is stored in the EU.
+{% faq question="What are OpenAI’s API data usage policies?
+These might include how API data is used by OpenAI, where API data is stored, if data is encrypted, if data is stored in the EU." answer="Data in your Glide project is processed by OpenAI’s API and returned to your project for further use.
+Refer to [OpenAI’s API data usage policies](https://openai.com/policies/api-data-usage-policies). " /%}

-    Data in your Glide project is processed by OpenAI’s API and returned to your project for further use.
-Refer to [OpenAI’s API data usage policies](https://openai.com/policies/api-data-usage-policies).
+{% faq question="What AI models does Glide support with OpenAI?" answer="Data in your Glide project is processed by OpenAI’s API and returned to your project for further use.
+Refer to [OpenAI’s API data usage policies](https://openai.com/policies/api-data-usage-policies). " /%}

-- What AI models does Glide support with OpenAI?